darya134/Data_analytics/13-2. Final project (AB testing)/README.md

 # 13-2.
 Evaluating the results of an A/B test

-## Dataset

-The following data was available:

-ab_project_marketing_events.csv
-* name
-* regions
-* start date
-* finish date

-final_ab_new_users.csv
-* user id
-* first date
-* region
-* device

-final_ab_events.csv
-* user id
-* event date
-* event name
-* details

-final_ab_participants.csv
-* user id
-* ab test
-* group

 ## Task

-Test the effectiveness of the new online store recommendation system.
-Evaluate the correctness of the A/B test and analyze the results using a dataset with user actions, a technical task, and several auxiliary datasets.
+In this project, I tested the effectiveness of the new online store recommendation system.
+Evaluated the correctness of the A/B test and analyzed the results using a dataset with user actions, a technical task, and several auxiliary datasets.

+After evaluating the results of A / B testing:

+The results of A/B testing with Bonferroni adjustment showed that the conversion rates of groups A and B have statistically significant differences at the product_page stage.
+At the product_cart and purchase stages, the conversion rates of groups A and B do not have statistically significant differences.
+Recommendations:

+I made a conclusion that the A/B test should be rerun considering any data issues.

 ## Python libraries